Hank Marvin: Style and influence

 According to Guitar.com, "In 1960 [Marvin] defined the role of 'lead guitarist'" and "became the first British 'guitar hero'".
 The website continued, "Hank is legendary for his expressive phrasing, but rather than use his Strat's controls to accentuate volume swells, he prefers to use a pedal to give that vocal quality to his lines."
 Marvin influenced many British rock guitarists, including George Harrison, Eric Clapton, David Gilmour, Brian May, Mark Knopfler, Peter Frampton, Steve Howe, Roy Wood, Tony Iommi, Pete Townshend, Jeff Beck and Jimmy Page.
-Australian guitar virtuoso Tommy Emmanuel has also paid homage to Marvin on various recordings.

 In 1959, Cliff Richard purchased a fiesta red Fender Stratocaster for Marvin to use on stage, which is widely claimed to be the first Stratocaster in the United Kingdom.
 Although it allegedly still belongs to Richard, it has been in the possession of Bruce Welch since 1968.
 Marvin has performed on stage almost exclusively with fiesta red Stratocasters since Richard's original purchase.

 In Canada, Cliff Richard and the Shadows had top 10 hits, especially from 1961 to 1965.
 Canadian guitarists Randy Bachman and Neil Young credit Marvin as influential, Young penning the song "From Hank to Hendrix" on his Harvest Moon album in partial tribute.

 "Hank Marvin" is rhyming slang for "starvin" ("starving").
 This slang was referenced in a 2012 television advertisement for Mattessons meat company.

+Awards

+While Welch and Bennett were both appointed Officer of the Order of the British Empire (OBE) in the 2004 Birthday Honours for services to music, Marvin declined for "personal reasons".